 To complete this tutorial, you need to:

 - Create or use an existing instance of Azure Database for MySQL – Single Server (the source server).

 - To complete a schema migration successfully, on the source server, the user performing the migration requires the following privileges:

-- If migrating events, the user must have the “EVENT” privilege for the database from which the event is to be shown.
+- If migrating events, the user must have the “EVENT” privilege on the source and target server.

 As you prepare for the migration, be sure to consider the following limitations.

 - When migrating non-table objects, DMS doesn't support renaming databases.

 - When migrating to a target server with bin_log enabled, be sure to enable log_bin_trust_function_creators to allow for creation of routines and triggers.

 - When migrating the schema, DMS doesn't support creating a database on the target server.